Kiss Me thru the Phone: Music video

-The video features Sammie and cameos from Arab, J-Bar, Vistoso Bosses, Vanessa Simmons, Miami Mike, and Dennis Rodman.
+In addition there are also cameos from Arab, J-Bar, Vistoso Bosses, Vanessa Simmons, Miami Mike, and Dennis Rodman.
 The music video premiered on December 15, 2008, a day before the album's release.
 It also peaked number one on BET's video countdown, 106 & Park and ranked at number 16 on BET's Notarized: Top 100 Videos of 2009 countdown.